Celebrate women-owned small businesses in Amazon’s stores

 This Women's History Month, we are working with influential voices like fashion designer Diane von Furstenberg, actress Keke Palmer, and style blogger Chriselle Lim—all champions for women in entrepreneurship, and entrepreneurs themselves—to encourage customers to support women-owned small businesses.

 Amazon cares about the success of our small business partners, and we have invested billions of dollars in tools, services, programs, and people to support small and medium-sized sellers’ growth.
 Supporting small businesses is a fundamental part of Amazon's work and an extension of our customer-centric culture.
-Our success depends on the success of small business sellers, and in response to a 2021 poll, 48% of sellers in our U.S. store said their businesses were owned by women.
+Our success depends on the success of small business sellers.

 Customers can explore the celebrity picks, read stories about inspiring entrepreneurs, and shop thousands of products from nearly 200 women-owned small businesses.